mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 “I’m actually with Hyeji right now, and we’re about to go eat somewhere.”

 “Oh, you’re with Hyeji?
 Okay, bye.”

 I heard Christian in the background telling Gyuna that I had asked what they were doing tomorrow.

 “You can go!”
 Hyeji said.
 But I had prepared myself to come out to her and didn’t want to miss the opportunity.

 Hyeji and I decided to go to a new restaurant called Moyamo for a late dinner.
 "So what did you want to talk to me about?" she asked as we were heading out of the West View Building.
-I was surprised that she had remembered the topic and that she brought it up first.
+I was surprised that she brought up the topic first.

-I felt like it was the right thing to do.
 We came across several people as we walked to Moyamo, so I was a bit scared.

 "Hm... it’s not easy for me to say," I began.

 "Well, does it involve other people?"